GordonFreemanK/gfk-image/README.md

 The following shortcut tags are created by this repository, change them as needed:
 - `Author`: author of the picture
 - `Taken`: date the picture was taken
-- `Digitized`: date the picture was digitized (expected to be different for film photography, expected to be same for digital photography)
+- `Digitized`: date the picture was digitized (expected to be same as `Taken` for digital photography, but different for film photography)
 - `Modified`: date the picture was modified

 **Note:** shortcut tags cannot be set with the `=` operator and need to be set with the `<` operator.
 In turn, the `<` operator does not play well with constant values when they contain special characters such as `$`.
 It is easier to use the [`-userParam` option](https://exiftool.org/exiftool_pod.html#Advanced-options) for assigning constant values to shortcut tags.

 ## Unicode with ExifTool on Windows

 The only way I found to make the combination of PowerShell and exiftool fully compatible (read and write) with UTF-8 characters is by setting the system locale to UTF-8.
-This comes with a lot of fine print, how-to and caveats [here](https://stackoverflow.com/questions/49476326/displaying-unicode-in-powershell/49481797#49481797).
+This comes with a lot of fine print.
+How-to and caveats can be found [here](https://stackoverflow.com/questions/49476326/displaying-unicode-in-powershell/49481797#49481797).